Education in Bhutan: Women and education

-The number of girls in Bhutan receiving an education is increasing however, women still fall behind men due to things such as early pregnancy and gender stereotypes.
-Tertiary Education is a field in which Bhutanese women fall behind in, mainly due to high maternal mortality rates and early pregnancy.
-However, the primary enrollment rate for girls attending school was 98.8%, compared to boys which was 97% in 2016.
+The number of girls in Bhutan receiving an education is increasing.
+However, women still fall behind men due to things such as early pregnancy and gender stereotypes.
+Tertiary education is a field in which Bhutanese women fall behind in, mainly due to high maternal mortality rates and early pregnancy.
+However, the primary enrollment rate for girls attending school was 98.8%, compared to boys, which was 97% in 2016.
 This is due to the government increasing its investment in human capital in the last 30 years.

-Indian Teachers in Bhutan
+Indian teachers in Bhutan

-Since the beginning of education in Bhutan, teachers from India, especially Kerala have served in some of the most remote villages of Bhutan.
-In honour to their service, 43 retired teachers who served for long time were invited to Thimphu, Bhutan during the teachers day celebrations in 2018 and individually thanked by His Majesty Jigme Khesar Namgyel Wangchuck.
+Since the beginning of education in Bhutan, teachers from India, especially Kerala, have served in some of the most remote villages of Bhutan.
+In honour for their services, 43 retired teachers who served for a long time were invited to Thimphu, Bhutan during the teachers' day celebrations in 2018 and individually thanked by His Majesty Jigme Khesar Namgyel Wangchuck.
 To celebrate 50 years of diplomatic relations between Bhutan and India, 80 teachers who served in Bhutan were honoured by the Education Minister Jai Bir Rai at a special ceremony organized in Kolkata, India on 6 January 2019.
 Currently, there are 121 teachers from India placed in schools across Bhutan.

+On April 4, 2023 the spokesperson of the Indian Ministry of Foreign Relation confirmed that India would continue to extend educational assistance.